ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 default=

+Reads information from an XYZ file for the CP2K converter.

-This class loads the contents of an XYZ file, which in the case of CP2K may contain either the positions of atoms, or velocities.
+This class loads the contents of an XYZ file.
+This file may contain the atom positions, velocities or forces.
 In either case there will be 3 components per atom.

+If you have an ExtendedXYZ file, load it with the ASE converter instead.

 Analysis Inputs